joss413/savornet-ethiopian-cuisine/README.md

-# DensResNet: Ethiopian Cuisine Classifier 🍽️🇪🇹
+# SavorNet: Ethiopian Cuisine Classifier 🍽️🇪🇹

-**DensResNet** is a deep learning-powered web application for classifying 11 traditional Ethiopian dishes using an ensemble of two powerful CNN architectures: **DenseNet121** and **ResNet50V2**.
-The model uses **soft voting** to combine predictions and improve classification accuracy.
+**DensResNet** is a state-of-the-art deep learning web application for classifying 11 traditional Ethiopian dishes.
+It leverages an adaptive attention fusion mechanism that combines features from DenseNet121 and ResNet50V2 using a two-layer attention network for optimal accuracy and interpretability.

 ---